 Uber reasons that this is more than other cab companies are doing.
 Fair enough.
 There is no question that getting injured as the result of a negligent taxi driver is a disaster because their insurance is invariably awful on every level (usually insured by MAIF in Baltimore, which is another disaster of a company).
 But that is setting the bar pretty low, right?
 I thought Uber wanted to be something different, a company that puts safety and justice first.

 Ultimately, Uber will keep getting sued in serious injury and wrongful death cases until it resolves this issue.
 If this coverage had applied in this case, we would have the same problem because $50,000 will not be enough in a wrongful death case.
 Uber will have fewer claims and less bad publicity to worry about because this coverage will solve all the small accident cases.
 But when someone is really hurt or killed, this policy is virtually worthless.
+More on Uber accident settlement amounts.

 Getting a Lawyer for Your Uber Car Crash Case